contributte/rabbitmq/.docs/README.md

 ### Running a consumer trough CLI

-There are two consumer commands prepared. `rabbitmq:consumer` wiil consume messages for specified amount of time (in seconds), to run indefinitely skip this parameter.
+There are two consumer commands prepared. `rabbitmq:consumer` will consume messages for specified amount of time (in seconds), to run indefinitely skip this parameter.
 Following command will be consuming messages for one hour:

 ```bash